Kvasir111/MorningSTAR/README.md

 # 🚧Build Instructions🚧

-There's no need to actually run this as an app, it's designed to be generated as a static site
+This will have to be run as an app, it uses dynamic routing meaning it's making pages on the fly

-`npm run generate`
+`npm run start`
 or

-`nuxt generate`
+`nuxt start`